golang-templates/seed/README.md

 - dependencies scanning and updating thanks to [Dependabot](https://dependabot.com),
 - security code analysis using [CodeQL Action](https://docs.github.com/en/github/finding-security-vulnerabilities-and-errors-in-your-code/about-code-scanning),
 - [Visual Studio Code](https://code.visualstudio.com) configuration with [Go](https://code.visualstudio.com/docs/languages/go) support.

-`Star` this repository if you find it valuable and worth maintaining.

-`Watch` this repository to get notified about new releases, issues, etc.

 ## Usage